 - 1 cup flour

 - 4 eggs

 - Add flour in one lump and mix with a wooden spoon till well incorporated.
 Continue mixing over low to medium heat till dough pulls from the pan cleanly.

 - Put the dough into a stand mixer and add eggs one by one till well incorporated.

 - 5 tablespoons butter

 - Bring milk and vanilla to a boil, then remove from heat.

-- Whisk eggs and yolks, sugar, flour and cornstarch together.
-Add half of milk and whisk till smooth.
+- Whisk eggs and yolks, sugar, flour, and cornstarch together.
+Add half of the milk and whisk till smooth.

 - Pour into pot with remaining milk and bring to a gentle boil, whisking constantly.
 We are talking three minutes, max.